 In January 2012 the W. K. Kellogg Foundation

 awarded The Calhoun School an initial grant of $250,000 for Deconstructing Race, a three-part youth-based project on issues of white privilege and institutionalized racism.
 The initial proposal was for a documentary film, curriculum and website.
-In the time since receiving the grant, Point Made Films began filming and is nearly finished with production of a feature-length documentary film featuring a dozen New York City public and private school students.
+The Bertha Foundation

 |W.K.
 Kellogg Foundation|

 The W.K.
 Kellogg Foundation, founded in 1930 by breakfast cereal pioneer Will Keith Kellogg, is among the largest philanthropic foundations in the United States.
 Based in Battle Creek, Mich., WKKF engages with communities in priority places (Michigan, Mississippi, New Mexico and New Orleans), nationally and internationally to create conditions that propel vulnerable children to realize their full potential in school, work and life.
 To learn more, visit

 mission is to create more progressive and just societies by supporting forms of activism that bring about change.
 The Foundation "champions those using media, law and enterprise as tools to achieve their vision," and works with "a network of people who we believe can change the world -- activists working with storytellers and lawyers."

 |For more information about the Deconstructing Race project, contact:|

 Director of Communications/PR